-A divorce calendar may be used as evidence in your case when your spouse did not keep an appointment, or violated an agreement or court order in some fashion.
+A divorce calendar may be used as evidence in your case when your spouse did not keep an appointment or violated an agreement or court order in some fashion.
 Visitation dates with children need to be written down.
-You will also want to keep track of appointments with your children’s teachers, doctors, coaches, and tutors.
+Keep track of appointments with your children’s teachers, doctors, coaches, and tutors.
 This may become evidence of your participation in your children’s lives in your divorce.

 You will need to stay organized and set your priorities during a divorce.
 List all the items you have to accomplish and mark them off as you go through them.